-Cedar Plank Salmon with Mango Salsa is a simple salmon dish, elevated by a sweet and spicy rub and the subtle smoky flavor from a cedar plank.
+Cedar Plank Salmon with Mango Salsa is a simple salmon dish elevated by a sweet and spicy rub and the subtle smoky flavor from a cedar plank.
 Topped with a fresh and bright mango salsa, this salmon is perfect for a warm summer night.
-This post and recipe has been sponsored by Camp Chef, the recipe, pictures and opinions are entirely my own.
-I’m so grateful for my site sponsors who keep my page running smooth and support what I do here at Hey Grill Hey!

 This recipe is pretty simple, it just calls for a little thinking ahead.
-If you can do the prep in the morning (rub the salmon and start soaking your cedar planks) by the time you get home you’re set for a super quick and easy weeknight dinner.
+If you can do the prep in the morning by rubbing the salmon and soaking your cedar planks, by the time you get home in the evening you’re set for a super quick and easy weeknight dinner.
 You can grab cedar planks at most grocery stores or online HERE.

 The salmon rub is maybe (bold statement here) one of the best recipes that has ever come out of my brain.
 It’s this amazing blend of sweet and spicy with a smoky kick from the paprika, earthy notes from the basil, and a kiss of brightness from the lime zest.
 Basically, it is rub magic that is unbelievable on salmon.
-Topped with the ripe mangoes, roasted red peppers, and cilantro it is food nirvana.
+Topped with the ripe mangoes, roasted red peppers, and cilantro, you’re in for food nirvana.

 - 2 Tablespoons brown sugar